• City & RTO

 Yes.
 You can initiate your car insurance claim after the repairs, but it's best to inform your insurer about the incident before starting any repairs.
 Here are some important pointers to consider when filing a claim under your car insurance policy:

-Always check the policy's validity before raising any claim.
+• Policy Validity: Always check the policy's validity before raising a car repair insurance claim.
 The insurer will deny the claim if the incident occurred when the policy was inactive.

-You should initiate the claim request immediately after the accident.
+• Time Limit: You should initiate the car repair insurance claim request immediately after the accident.
 Any delay in raising claims can result in claim rejection.
 Most car insurance policies specify timeframes within which you need to report claims.

-Driving without a driving license or under the influence of toxic substances is not covered under car insurance.
-Claims will be denied if the driver was under the influence of alcohol or drugs during the accident.
+• Policy Exclusions: Driving without a driving license or under the influence of toxic substances is not covered under car insurance.
+Car repair insurance claims will be denied if the driver was under the influence of alcohol or drugs during the accident.

 Types of Car Insurance Coverage